Zhoufengwu/aggregates-microbes-in-redsoil/README.md

 ---

-# Core Algorithm Manuscript SBB20680 in R: Keystone Species Identification in Microbial Ecology
+# Core Algorithm of "Ensemble learning algorithms to elucidate the core microbiome's impact on carbon content and degradation properties at the soil aggregate level" in R: Keystone Species Identification in Microbial Ecology

 This repository contains the R code for an ensemble learning algorithm designed for the identification of keystone species in microbial ecology studies.
 The core algorithm integrates the benefits of Random Forest and Network Analysis methodologies.